Mental Health Facilities Garfield County, WA

 Quality Behavioral Health

 Quality Behavioral Health is a mental health treatment center in Garfield County, WA, located at 856 West Main Street, 99347 zip code area.
 Quality Behavioral Health provides outpatient treatment.
-Quality Behavioral Health offers trauma therapy, couples/family therapy and group therapy to seniors 65 or older, children / adolescents and young adults.
-Additional services at Quality Behavioral Health consist of integrated primary care services, supported employment and supported housing.
+Quality Behavioral Health offers individual psychotherapy, cognitive behavioral therapy and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
+Additional services at Quality Behavioral Health consist of family psychoeducation, court-ordered outpatient treatment and supported employment.

 SPONSORED AD